 How is an olive tree pruned?

-Once the tree is established, a formation pruning must be carried out to give it the shape it will have in the future.
+Once the tree has been established, a formation pruning must be carried out to give it the shape it will have in the future.
 All varieties require lighter or production pruning that should be done annually in good weather.
 The function of this pruning is multiple.

 - Get the specimen to have a uniform and balanced shape.
 For this we will eliminate those branches that stand out from the general design.

-- Eliminate those branches that prevent access to the interior of the same, making cultivation tasks such as fumigation or olive harvesting impossible.
+- Remove those branches that prevent access to the interior of the plant, making cultivation tasks such as fumigation or olive harvesting impossible.
 Those intersecting branches that close the canopy inside will be eliminated.

-- Revitalize the plant, eliminating wood, so that the rest grows more vigorously.
+- Revitalize the plant, eliminating wood, so that the remaining grows more vigorously.

-With old specimens or those that have had adverse weather conditions that have left the trees in poor condition, a total pruning is carried out, which consists of cutting the trunk below so that it regrows and, from the two or three shoots that present a better look, get a new copy.
+Complete pruning is carried out with the old specimens or those that have had adverse weather conditions that have left the trees in poor condition.
+This consists of cutting the trunk below so that it regrows and, from the two or three shoots that present a better look, get a new copy.

 Fertilize by means of granular compost rich in nitrogen, phosphorus and potassium, once a year in winter during the months of November and March.
 Although the amount of compost depends on many factors, a good solution is to spread half a kilo per tree during the first year of nitrogen-rich compost, sprinkling around the trunk and below the crown.

 In the second year we will be able to use one kilo of fertilizer per tree.
 When the specimens are large, we will fertilize with larger amounts at will, combining nitrogen with phosphorus and potassium.
 In this case, it will need to be sprinkled outside the crown to prevent grass from growing next to the trunk.
 This cannot be applied in the first two or three years since the roots are too short to reach the compost that is some distance from the trunk.

 If manure is available, a fertilization with this element made every two years will not hurt.